munificent/craftinginterpreters/book/parsing-expressions.md

 We define a multiplication expression as a flat *sequence* of multiplications and divisions.
-This matches the same syntax as the previous rule, but better mirrors the code we'll write to parse code.
-We use the same structure for all of other binary operator precedence levels giving us this complete expression
+This matches the same syntax as the previous rule, but better mirrors the code we'll write to parse Lox.
+We use the same structure for all of the other binary operator precedence levels, giving us this complete expression
 grammar:

 ```ebnf